Last Updated on January 25, 2019 by Dave Farquhar

 What about a firewall?
 Do Chromebooks need a firewall?

 Chromebooks have a firewall that operates behind the scenes.
 There’s nothing the end user needs to do to enable it or change it.
 There isn’t a lot of need to change the firewall anyway, due to the way Chromebooks work.
-A firewall’s job is to limit what programs are able to connect to the Internet and how.
+Firewalls that run on Windows limit what programs are able to connect to the Internet and how.
 Chromebooks already severely limit those things, beyond what a firewall does.

 I’ve never liked most consumer firewall products.
 They go out of their way to show you how much they’re doing for you, and that adds complexity.
 It also tends to lead to unhealthy levels of either complacency or paranoia.